 Save 20% more by installing dimmer switches on your lights, and “automatic-off” motion sensors on lights that routinely get left on.
 Appliances are another source of cash savings.
 An old fridge can cost an extra $100 a year.
 Do you have a bar fridge in the basement?
 If you are not using it, turn it off!

 7. Getting Rid of Gas Bills.

-Gas is used for heating, which we covered, but also for hot water.
+Gas is used for heating, but also for hot water.
 New hot water tanks are properly insulated so they don’t lose heat, and you can save money by installing the latest high efficiency units.
 Inline tankless water heaters are the most efficient, and produce unlimited hot water on demand, but their high install cost prohibits you from saving more money than you will with a well-insulated tank model.

 If you really want to chop your gas bill by saving on hot water expense, install solar hot water.
-Just running your water intake through a black hose coiled on the roof will save you a pile of money, but a fabricated unit will save you even more, and keep your neighbours happy.
+Running your water intake through a black hose coiled on the roof will save you a pile of money, but a fabricated unit will save you even more, and keep your neighbours happy.

 Did you know that even in mid winter in Northern Canada, solar hot water comes off your roof at 140 degrees!

 To get rid of your water bill, get a professional to size up your roof, and install the correct amount of external water storage.
 They’ll recommend slimline, unobtrusive tanks, (about the same capacity as 3-4 standard rain barrels), and the correct switching technology for your application.
 You’ll never have to water your garden or lawn with City water again.
 In some municipalities, you can even use rainwater to flush your toilets.